Thornton Tomasetti | CORE studio, in partnership with CBT Architects and Perkins & Will

 Winners Announced

-This year, there are three awards for the best Hackathon entries.
+There are three awards for the best Hackathon entries.

 Best Overall Hack